 Planned preceptorship absences require students to complete the proper forms and obtain the required permissions prior to the absence.
+Notification needs to be made to Student Affairs but also a survey will need to be completed via the intranet to inform of the session to be missed and the rescheduled date.
+This link is found on the Blackboard site under the Preceptorship tab.
 Schedule changes or session remediation for planned preceptorship absences are negotiated in advance.
-In cases of excused absences it is the student's responsibility to arrange for a make-up session within one week of returning to FSUCOM and to notify Karen Myers of the date the session was completed.
+In cases of excused absences it is the student's responsibility to arrange for a make-up session within one week of returning to FSUCOM.
 In the case of an approved, planned absence where the session is completed by a schedule change or via remediation session, the student will not incur a grading penalty.

-Unplanned, but excused, preceptorship absences:

-Unplanned but excused absences are student absences due to circumstances beyond the student's control.
+Unplanned, but excused, preceptorship absences: Unplanned but excused absences are student absences due to circumstances beyond the student's control.
 Examples of unplanned, but excused absences include student illness and/or family death.
-The Doctoring Course Director will decide whether or not an unplanned student absence qualifies as an excused absence.
-In the case of any unplanned absence, students are expected to contact the Doctoring Preceptor Coordinator and the preceptor as soon as possible and advise that the student will not be in the preceptor's practice site and the reason for the unplanned absence.
+In the case of any unplanned absence, students are expected to contact all involved including the Doctoring Preceptor Coordinator and the preceptor as soon as possible.
 Notification of absence must occur at the first available time with the goal of advising the preceptor prior to the expected time of arrival.
+A survey will also need to be completed on the intranet to inform of the missed session and the rescheduled date.

-Impact of excused absence on the student's grade: If the preceptorship absence qualifies as an "excused" absence, a remediation plan will be developed by the student and the preceptor and communicated to the Doctoring Preceptor Coordinator.
-In most situations, remediation of the missed preceptorship session must occur within one week.
-These remediation sessions will be evaluated by the preceptor and scored using the same criteria as regular preceptorship sessions.
+Impact of excused absence on the student's grade: Absence with a Preceptor will need to be rescheduled as quickly as possible and notification of the rescheduled date will need to be completed via the intranet survey.
 In the case of an unplanned, but excused absence, the student will not incur a grading penalty.

-Unplanned and unexcused preceptorship absences:

-Unplanned and unexcused absences are any unplanned student absences that do not qualify as an excused preceptorship absence.
+Unplanned and unexcused preceptorship absences: Unplanned and unexcused absences are any unplanned student absences that do not qualify as an excused preceptorship absence.
 These generally are due to circumstances within the student's control.
 Examples of unplanned and unexcused absences include the student who forgets about a preceptorship session, the student who skips preceptorship to study for an exam and/or any absence where an able student fails to contact the Doctoring Preceptor Coordinator and the preceptor to inform them that the student will not be in the preceptorship.

-Impact of unexcused absence on the student's grade: If the preceptorship absence does not qualify as an "excused"
+Impact of unexcused absence on the student's grade: If the preceptorship absence does not qualify as an "excused" absence, the student may not be allowed to reschedule the missed session and could result in failing the course.